makuachteny/Higher_level_programming/python-import_modules/README.md

-File 0-add.py write a program that imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3
+File 1-calculation.py write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result